[Last updated: 26 March 2018]

 2019: January, February, March, April, May, June, July, August, September, October, November, December

-Participants in the program will be housed at a wilderness resort primarily.
+Participants in the program will be housed in a bungalow like the one shown, at a wilderness resort primarily.
 There will also be some short field-trips where we’ll stay in bungalows or hotels elsewhere.
 Single bungalows, or if we have a group, we may get one of the large houses – they are much more comfortable.
 Males with males, females with females.
-Your room will usually have a bed, table, chair, fan, hammock on the porch, and a porch or balcony.
+Your room will usually have a bed, table, chair, fan, hammock on the porch or balcony.
 There are restrooms in each bungalow with hot water showers.

 INTERN ELIGIBILITY REQUIREMENTS

 Basic – Male or Female; 18 yrs or more; High school graduate; English (speaking).
 Can communicate effectively, professionally, and politely with others.
 Positive attitude and strong work ethic is necessary because occasionally hours will be long and it can be hot and humid.

 Interest – Participants should have a very high interest in learning about snakes or other reptiles and wildlife local to the Krabi, Thailand area.
 Interns should have an insatiable desire to learn more because the opportunity is what makes this internship the best in the world.

 Background – Comfortable handling non-venomous snakes and other reptiles on a daily basis, or willing to learn.
 We are really looking for people with a strong strong interest.
 College doesn’t matter.
 Experience doesn’t matter.
 The key is desire to learn.